Grocery Delivery Showdown

 She sent one text to introduce herself and make herself available for any special requests.
 Then she sent another when one of my items was unavailable, including a picture of the possible alternatives so I could choose a replacement if I wanted to.

 Before heading to the checkout she sent another message asking if there was anything else I might need (which of course there was…#mombrain).
 So she grabbed the last item and sent me a message to let me know when she expected to arrive.
 She even answered my random questions about alcohol delivery.
 It was a phenomenal experience!
 Again Shipt was light years ahead of Instacart with the service.

 You could chalk that up to a lucky experience or an exceptional shopper but if you’ve spent any time reading through comments on Instacart or Shipt social media posts, you can see I’m not alone in my experience.
 I’ve also heard complaints that Instacart orders can be processed by two or even three different people whereas with Shipt you have one shopper who completes the order from start to finish.

 When I was trying to think of a more subjective way to evaluate this particular topic it occurred to me that happier employees usually perform better.

 In a comparison of company culture by Comparably, Shipt employees rated the overall culture 89 and Instacart employees rated the overall culture 53.
 That is a pretty significant difference and would explain why there might be more pervasive difference in personal shopper performance.

 As I've said, probably way too many times, great customer service always wins me over.
-While Shipt's fees are much easier to understand and the annual membership cost is about 2/3 the cost of Instacart's membership (not to mention the service fee), I really made my decision based on the level of service from both the customer support and the personal shopper.
+While Shipt's fees are much easier to understand, I really made my decision based on the level of service from both the customer support and the personal shopper.